-Overview: Best Investment Apps
+Best Investment Apps at a Glance

-M1 Finance: Best All-in-One App
+1. M1 Finance: Best All-in-One App

 M1 Finance is one of the most flexible investing apps out there.
-It's like a blend of Betterment (Robo-advisor) and Robinhood (free stock trading apps), with its own unique spin on asset allocation.
+It's like a blend of Betterment (Robo-advisor) and Robinhood (free stock trading apps), with its unique spin on asset allocation.